betheden/hebrew-grammar/content/definiteness.rst

 Function of definiteness
 ------------------------

-refers to a specific person, thing, or idea
+Refers to a specific person, thing, or idea
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _definiteness-demonstrative: